lnis-uofu/OpenFPGA/docs/source/run_fpga_flow.rst

         Lists the supported flows by the script.

     * ``DEFAULT_PARSE_RESULT_VPR``
-        Default prarameters to parse from Place, Pack and Route output.
+        List of default parameters to be parsed from Place, Pack, and Route output

     * ``DEFAULT_PARSE_RESULT_POWER``
-        Default prarameters to parse from VPR power analysis output.
+        List of default parameters to be parsed from VPR power analysis output

     * ``INTERMIDIATE_FILE_PREFIX``
         [Not implemented yet]

 Default OpenFPGA_flow Configuration file is located in ``open_fpga_flow\misc\fpgaflow_default_tool_path.conf``.
-User supplied configuration file overrides or extendes the dafult configuration.
+User-supplied configuration file overrides or extends the default configuration.